Our expertise

 - Employment advice

-Our regulatory team can advise you on the areas of specific regulation for supported living providers.
+Our regulatory law department can advise you on the areas of specific regulation for supported living providers.
 Supported living providers that are not engaged in delivering the regulated activity ‘personal care’ are not now required by law to register with the Care Quality Commission (CQC).
 The personal care is provided under separate contractual arrangements to those for the person’s housing.
-In some cases supported living providers may need to be registered for the regulated activity ‘accommodation for persons requiring nursing or personal care’.
+In some cases, supported living providers may need to be registered for the regulated activity ‘accommodation for persons requiring nursing or personal care’.
 The difference will depend upon the contractual arrangements in place for the delivery of the care and of the housing.
 We are able to advise supported living providers of their obligations in relation to this and assist providers where they are regulated if they are facing investigation or enforcement action prosecution.
+Our experience in dealing with many legal matters of a similar nature means that we can offer truly specialist advice and support.